 Who Won The Scripps Spelling Bee 2021

-Dec 06, 2025 · 9 min read
+9 min read

 The Victorious Speller of 2021

 The Scripps National Spelling Bee 2021 was won by Zaila Avant-garde, a 14-year-old from Harvey, Louisiana.
-Her winning word was "murraya," a genus of tropical Asiatic and Australian trees and shrubs having pinnate leaves and white or cream-colored flowers.
+Also, her winning word was "murraya," a genus of tropical Asiatic and Australian trees and shrubs having pinnate leaves and white or cream-colored flowers.
 Zaila's victory was not just a personal triumph but also a historic moment, as she became the first African American to win the bee since Jody-Anne Maxwell of Jamaica in 1998.

 Zaila's path to the championship was marked by exceptional talent and a multifaceted background.
 Before conquering the spelling world, she had already gained recognition as a basketball prodigy, holding multiple Guinness World Records for dribbling multiple basketballs simultaneously.
 Her diverse skills and unwavering determination made her a compelling figure throughout the competition.